AashaiAvadhani1/FLP-Inventory/README.md

 * Make sure in `deploy`, you have the `db.sqlite3`, `env` files from the Google Drive.
 Furthermore, add the `client_secrets.json` file for Exporting to Google Drive functionality in the root directory (`/home/ec2-user/github`) of where the repository is stored.

 * If you wish to start with a custom or new databse, you can follow this step instead of adding the `db.sqlite3` file as described in the above step.
-Run the `docker-compose exec /bin/bash` to access the docker container.
+Run the `docker-compose exec django /bin/bash` to access the docker container.
 Then run, `python manage.py drop` then `python manage.py import MANAGE_INVENTORY_FILE MANAGE_ITEMS_FILE` (there are examples of these in the google drive)

-* Run `email_backups.py &` within the docker container (`docker-compose exec /bin/bash` needs to be run beforehand) to send database backup emails weekly.
+* Run `email_backups.py &` within the docker container (`docker-compose exec django /bin/bash` needs to be run beforehand) to send database backup emails weekly.

 * Make starter staff superuser and volunteer account by using the commands listed above (in the Admin section) within the docker container.